YasserRa-fat/dj-chat/README.md

-welcome to the simple django chat room
+Welcome to the simple django chat room!

 Installation: